 Details of the restriction need to be clearly advertised in the marketing details to reduce the risk of the sale falling through because the council will not give consent.
 For further details and wording see our:

-Once you have appointed estate agents you will need to notify us in writing of:
+Once you have appointed estate agents you will need to email or write to us to let us know:

 - Your name(s)

 - Full address of the property to be marketed